WASdev/tool.accelerate.core/README.md

 ## Rest
 This provides you with the jaxrs-2.0 feature and the jsonp-1.0 feature.

-Inside the application project produced there is a application.rest package containing the <code>LibertyRestEndpoint</code> class.
+Inside the project produced there is a application.rest package containing the <code>LibertyRestEndpoint</code> class.
 This adds a REST endpoint which you can access at /rest.
-Inside the wlpcfg project there is the <code>it.rest.LibertyRestEndpointTest</code> that will test the REST endpoint to ensure it is working.
+There is also a test class named <code>it.rest.LibertyRestEndpointTest</code> that will test the REST endpoint to ensure it is working.

 For the complete feature documentation, see the (jaxrs-2.0)[http://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feature_jaxrs-2.0.html] feature description in IBM Knowledge Center.

 ## Servlet
 This provides you with the servlet-3.1 feature.

-Inside the application project there is a application.servlet package containing the <code>LibertyServlet</code> class.
+Inside the project there is a application.servlet package containing the <code>LibertyServlet</code> class.
 This adds a servlet with an endpoint which you can access at /servlet.
-Inside the wlpcfg project there is the <code>it.servlet.LibertyServletTest</code> that will test the servlet's endpoint to ensure it is working.
+There is also a test class named <code>it.servlet.LibertyServletTest</code> that will test the servlet's endpoint to ensure it is working.

 For the complete feature documentation, see the [servlet-3.1](http://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feature_servlet-3.1.html) feature description in IBM Knowledge Center.